vidhiya-saagar/spg/README.md

 > *Baba Sumer Singh - 'Gurpad Prem Prakash' (1880), page 527.⁣ (Translation by [Manglacharan](https://www.manglacharan.com/))*

-This project is dedicated to the Great Poet, Kavi Santokh Singh and to _the selfless warriors who ate steel ensuring our unbridled access to the knowledge of our Gurus and ancestors_ ( - Manglacharan 2017).

-Kavi Ji has contributed his life to poetically documenting the life of the Sikh Guru's.
-This project strives to create a central database for Kavi Ji's *Gurprataap Sooraj Granth* (also known as *Sooraj Prakash Granth*)
+Kavi Santokh Singh Ji has contributed his life to poetically documenting the life of the Sikh Guru's.
+This project strives to create a central database for Kavi Ji's *Gurprataap Sooraj Granth* (also known as *Sooraj Prakash Granth*) using the admin tools in this application.

 Recommended Links:
-* [Suraj Podcast](https://www.surajpocast.com/) - An amazing podcast in English that goes through chapters of *SPG*
+* [Suraj Podcast](https://www.surajpodcast.com/) - An amazing podcast in English that goes through chapters of *SPG*
 * [Rara Sahib - ik13.com](https://www.ik13.com/bhai-daya-singh-ji-online-library/) - Amazing service of publishing volumentric documents on *SPG*
 * [Anvaad JS](https://github.com/KhalisFoundation/anvaad-js) - Very useful tool to for when dealing with transliteration/ASCII/unicode converting in the context of the Gurmukhi language.